Evaluation

 The results of the evaluation, typically no more than one or two pages, do NOT need to be submitted to the participating agency.

-You will be keeping this evaluation on file in case there is a question about your homeschooling program.
+The evaluation is kept on hand for the parents records.
 The child only needs to demonstrate educational progress at a level commensurate with the child’s age, ability, and/or disability.
 In the case of portfolio evaluation, the evaluation is not considered complete unless it has a parent’s signature, so if you feel your child’s evaluation is not accurate, do not sign it.
 Here you can see more information on compiling your homeschool portfolio, and evaluators are welcome to use this portfolio evaluation form.

 Please see our complete Legal Requirements page for comprehensive information on homeschooling under RSA 193:A.